UK must be prepared to lock down to prevent disease spread – Hancock

 “And the failure to plan for that was a much bigger flaw in the strategy than the fact that it was targeted at the wrong disease.”

-He added: “The doctrinal floor was the biggest by a long way because if we’d had a flu pandemic, we still would have had the problem of no plan in place for lockdown, no prep for how to do one, no work on what, how best to lock down with the least damage.
+Mr Hancock added: “The doctrinal flaw was the biggest by a long way because if we’d had a flu pandemic, we still would have had the problem of no plan in place for lockdown, no prep for how to do one, no work on what, how best to lock down with the least damage.

 “I understand deeply the consequences of lockdown and the negative consequences for many, many people – many of which persist to this day.”